WheresWaldo/CommunityOS/README.rst

 If a USB webcam or the Raspberry Pi camera is detected, MJPG-streamer will be started automatically as webcam server.
 OctoPrint on CommunityOS ships with correctly configured stream and snapshot URLs already set within OctoPrint.
 If necessary, you can reach it under `http://communityos.local/webcam/?action=stream <communityos.local/webcam/?action=stream>`_, or directly on its configured port 8080: `http://communityos.local:8080/?action=stream <communityos.local:8080/?action=stream>`_.

-CuraEngine is optional and if selected will pre-configure it with the correct path to utilize it for on-board-slicing.
-The new CuraEngine Legacy plugin will also be installed.
+CuraEngine is optional and if selected will be compiled and pre-configured with the correct path to utilize it for on-board-slicing.
+The new CuraEngine Legacy plugin will also be installed for access via the web interface.
 Just import a Cura Slicing Profile in OctoPrint's settings and start slicing directly on your Pi.